hapax/hapax.github.io/assets/napkin-hacks-appendix.md

 The barometric distribution tells us what the length $\ell = k_B\mathcal{T}/mg$ really means.
-It is not the mean free path (which really does depend on the cross-section and height-dependent density $n(h)$) but rather, the approximate height over which the pollen or resin balls are concentrated; above $h = \ell$, they drop off exponentially.
+Rather than being the mean free path (which changes with $h$), it is the approximate height over which the pollen or resin balls are concentrated; above $h = \ell$, they drop off exponentially.
 We could say "well, $\ell$ is a good guess" and leave it at that.
 But given that this is a technical appendix, we may as well work a bit